factana/fogwing-digital-twin-for-wqm/README.md

 #  *Fogwing IoT digital twin  simulator program for WQM with Raspberry Pi*
 This directory provide two files that sends sample data over Fogwing IoTHub.
+*Note that these SDKs are currently in preview and are subject to change.*

 ## Fogwing IoT Simulation for WQM
 We have provided three files: